Krusso/QuestOfTheRoundTable/README.md

  - If eclipse complains about src.client package error do the following:
   - eclipse->right-click project -> Build Path -> Configure Build Path...
     - Then go to Java Build Path and under the Source tab delete src.client folder and then hit apply/close.

+ **Bower Components**
+ - The web client uses other AngularJS modules from github so, like Maven, download Bower.
+Instructions are on this page [https://bower.io/]
+ - Once you have bower installed, navigate to QuestOfTheRoundTable/webclient/ on your terminal and do `bower install angular-dragdrop`